TejasViswa/PIC10A_1D/Week4/Solutions2.md

 Output: 1
 ```
 ### Solution
-You can use a while loop to keep checking if K was entered
+You can use a while loop to keep checking if -1 was entered
 ```c++
 #include <iostream>
 using namespace std;